LeiaCarmenLadios/CIS-206-W01/README.md

 We agreed on the tasks listed on the Gantt Chart and drafted a rough UML diagram of the program we want to create.

 We have also established a schedule of weekly meetings which will be on Tuesdays and Fridays.
 We are also open to impromptu meetings if we feel it is necessary.

+## Assignment 9
+To start the process of coding our Go Fish card game, we learned how to set up the Live Share extension on Visual Studio Code and will be using that to collaborate and code together in real time.

+Leia: This was one of my first few times that I have ever coded in Python and have realized how applicable some of the concepts are from other languages I am more familiar with.
+I am glad that I am able to contribute more than I thought I would.